Homing In

 USA ARDFMore and more hams and orienteers are discovering the fun of tracking down hidden transmitters out in the woods.
 It's a worldwide sport with opportunities for friendly competition at home and abroad.
 A ham radio license isn't a requirement, but it makes it lots more fun.
 Learn the basics and get the international hunt rules at the "International Style Transmitter Hunting Comes to the Americas" page of this site.

 T-hunting vehicleMobile hidden transmitter hunters have regularly prowled the streets in search of the elusive sources of unusual signals for more than four decades.
 Equipment has evolved, but the adventure and intrigue remain the same.
 Read "T-Hunting Then and Now -- From Gooney Birds to GPS" in this site for stories of classic mobile T-hunts in the Los Angeles area.
 Some of them, but not all, could be done again today.
-Then to find out what it's like nowadays, and to help get your club started in this activity, read "Transmitter Hunting, Southern California Style."
+Then to find out what it's like nowadays, and to help get your club started in this activity, read "Let's Go T-hunting."

 Ammo-can foxWhen it's your turn to hide the transmitter, what will you use?
 It depends on the range and duration of the hunt, as well as whether or not the transmitter must be unattended and automatic.
 It's important to match your foxbox and its location to the level of proficiency of the hunters.
 There are many options, and you can read about them in the Foxboxes for Mobile and On-foot Transmitter Hunts page in this site.